Rating based on our Curology review

 Many of these ingredients have both anti-acne and anti-aging effects.

 Most customers begin with a 30-day Curology free trial, in which individuals receive a month’s supply of a custom superbottle for free, only having to pay $4.95 for shipping and handling.
 Shipments are sent out within 1 to 3 days.
 In addition to a custom superbottle, customers also receive two additional items — a pH balanced cleanser and Curology moisturizer.
 Moreover, customers have access to the aforementioned provider who is available to answer questions and offer suggestions, such as different over-the-counter cleansers and moisturizers, diet recommendations, and so forth.
 Insurance does not cover Curology.

 After a 30-day trial period, patients can continue to receive superbottles on a monthly or bimonthly basis.

-- Large bottle (27mL) of superbottle with cleanser and moisturizer: $59.90 with free shipping and handling (bimonthly)
+- Large bottle (27mL) of superbottle with cleanser and moisturizer: $59.90 with free shipping and handling (every 60 days)

 Review of Curology Privacy